Python API reference¶

 Create the Estimated PC1-pattern of the given Hi-C Pearson matrix.
 The calculation is only performed on the valid sub-matrix.
 (We exclude the rows and columns which the corresponding diagonal value is

-rows or columns will not be removed in the Estimated PC1-pattern returned)- Parameters:
+NaN, implies that these rows and columns are allNaN.
+However these allNaNrows or columns will not be removed in the Estimated PC1-pattern returned)- Parameters:

 pearson_np (